 Make-Ahead Method

-- Cook on day 2 as outlined and add 30 minutes to cooking time since you’re starting from a cold state.
+• Refrigerate for up to 1 day, then cooked as outlined, but add 30 minutes to cooking time since you’re starting from a cold state.

 Pro Tips